 As already mentioned, BetBlocker is completely free and available for Windows, Mac, Linux, Android and iOS.
 You can install it on as many devices as you wish.
 Although this is not a 100%-bulletproof solution (none of the tools are), we still think it's a great option, especially considering it can be used for free.

-Gamban is a blocking tool created specifically for the United Kingdom, but it can be used by people from other countries, too.
-It works similarly to BetBlocker by blocking access to all gambling websites contained in its cloud database.
+Gamban is a blocking tool that works similarly to BetBlocker by blocking access to all gambling websites contained in its cloud database.

 Supported operating systems include Windows, Mac, Android and iOS.

-Gamban’s website is not as informative as the BetBlocker website, but there is an option to contact support if you have any queries, require help with the installation process or have other potential issues.
+Gamban's offers an option to contact support if you have any queries, require help with the installation process or have other potential issues.

 Net Nanny is not a gambling-specific blocking application, but it can very easily be used for this purpose.
 It is mostly intended for parents who wish to control how their children use computers, tablets or mobiles.
 It includes functionality such as parental control, screen time management, and internet filters.